spack/spack/lib/spack/docs/packaging_guide.rst

    $ spack edit -f foo

-Which will generate a *very* minimal package structure for you to fill
+Which will generate a minimal package structure for you to fill in:
-in:

 .. code-block:: python
    :linenos: